-Supermarkets are flooded with bars.
-There are entire aisles devoted to them usually.
-Protein bars, granola bars, in gazillion flavors – dark chocolate, peanut butter, etc… They seem healthy, they are cheap – you can pick them up for about a $1 each.
-It is convenient to eat (just unwrap)… and portable, just put it in your purse or pocket.
+We all have them at hand in our pantry.
+They are the healthy kind too – Nut bars, granola bars, dried fruit bars, protein bars, etc. It is convenient to eat (just unwrap)… and portable, just put it in your purse or pocket.
 No need for spoons or napkins, so easy.
-So, why is it bad for your diet?
+Is it bad for your diet?

 Enjoy a meal instead